tscircuit/gerberts/README.md

 # gerberts

-A TypeScript Gerber file parser and serializer following the [tscircuit parser/serializer library guidelines](./docs/TYPESCRIPT_LIBRARY_GUIDELINES.md).
+A TypeScript Gerber file parser and serializer.

 ## Installation